 Your Water Yoga Routine

 What will you need for your water yoga session?
-Gather your towel, a bottle of water, music playlist, bathing suite, robe, and anything else that you may need.
+Gather your towel, a bottle of water, music playlist, bathing suit, robe, and anything else that you may need.

 Enter the water slowly and allow your body a few minutes to adjust to the temperature and relax before you get started.
 You may want to perform some light stretches before you enter the water as well.